marksteele/blog/content/blog/building-a-serverless-analytics-platform-at-lolscale.md

 # Closing thoughts

 If you've followed along, you can now see that we've got a scalable platform for tracking events.
-A method for querying them, but no dashboards or fancy reporting yet.
+A method for querying them, but no fancy dashboard reporting.

 It's easy enough to plug Athena into a BI platform (Pentaho, Tableau, etc... via JDBC) or into QuickSight.

-We've a cost of about 1/10th of most SaaS providers.
+This solution appears to cost about 1/10th of most SaaS providers.
 I'd chalk this up as a win.